 Making this keto hazelnut spread is easy!
 You won't be working hard at all - your food processor will.
 Scroll down to the recipe card for the details.
 The basic steps are simple:

-- Roast the hazelnuts in your oven.
+Roast the hazelnuts in your oven.

-- Process them in your food processor into smooth, loose hazelnut butter.
+Process them in your food processor into smooth, loose hazelnut butter.

-- Add the remaining ingredients and process to combine.
+Add the remaining ingredients and process to combine.

-Expert Tip
+Expert Tips

 Recipe FAQs

 It's a matter of taste.
 It's not as sweet, but its flavor profile is more complex.
-In a way, it's better than the spread that inspired it, which I find mild and very sweet, with just a hint of hazelnut flavor.
+In a way, it's better than the spread that inspired it, which I find mild and overly sweet, with just a hint of hazelnut flavor.
 This spread is darker, richer, and more complex.

 Yes.
 I use avocado oil in this recipe because it's a neutral-tasting oil.
-Sometimes I use macadamia nut oil instead and that works equally well.
+Sometimes I use macadamia nut oil instead, and that works equally well.

 Serving Suggestions